Cyclic Defense GAN Against Speech Adversarial Attacks: Cyclic Defense GAN (CD-GAN)

-where $\vartheta_{2}$ is $\left \langle 0,-1 \right \rangle$ for $D_{1}$ and $D_{2}$, respectively.
+where $p_{r}$ indicates the real sample distribution.
+Additionally, $\vartheta_{2}$ is $\left \langle 0,-1 \right \rangle$ for $D_{1}$ and $D_{2}$, respectively.
 For avoiding unnecessary complications and computational overhead, we use an identical architecture for both discriminator networks.
 This unique architecture requires a spectrogram with a dimension 128$\times$128$\times$3 in the input layer on the top of the five stacked hidden layers, namely two convolutions and three residuals.
 For the convolution blocks, we train 128 filters with receptive fields 3$\times$3$\times$1, followed by batch normalization and leaky ReLU activation function.
-On top of the residual blocks, which contain 256 filters with 4$\rightarrow$4 and 4$ \rightarrow$1 channels, respectively, there is one non-local layer with 16 channels, max pooling, ReLU, and a linear logit layer ($\rightarrow$1).
+On top of the residual blocks, containing 256 filters with 4$\rightarrow$4 and 4$ \rightarrow$1 channels, respectively, there is one non-local layer with 16 channels, max pooling, ReLU, and a linear logit layer ($\rightarrow$1).
 For training our cyclic GAN, we extend the cycle-consistency loss function introduced in \cite{esmaeilpour2020unsupervised} as:

 where $0< \alpha_{c}\leq 1$ is the cyclic scaling coefficient that should be empirically tuned during training.
 However, for simplicity and reproducibility purposes, we set this hyperparameter to $0.9$.
 As shown in Fig.~\ref{fig:overview-defenseCycle}, we first minimize the dissimilarity between the input and the synthesized spectrograms (red rectangle) to achieve the candidate vector $\mathbf{z}_{1,i}^{c}$.
-This vector forces the main generator to yield a spectrogram seamless to $\mathbf{x}_{i}$.
+This vector forces the main generator to yield a spectrogram similar to $\mathbf{x}_{i}$.
 We later refine this vector by minimizing the dissimilarity between the outputs of $G_{1}$ and $G_{2}$ (blue rectangle).
 Upon convergence of this minimization procedure, we achieve the safe vector $\mathbf{z}_{i}^{*}$ for synthesizing the final spectrogram.